 Submit your ACT/SAT scores OR sign up to take the placement exam.

 Questions?
 Office of Admissions & Recruitment

 Congratulations!
 You are in the final stretch of your high school career, or have already graduated.
 If you have never attended a college or university, or have fewer than 12 transferrable post-high school credits, we consider you a first-time student and welcome your application!

 If you have a high school diploma, but do not meet our coursework and GPA requirements, you may still be admitted pending the approval of the Admissions Review Committee.
 You will be required to submit a letter and ACT/SAT scores in order to be considered for admission.
 Please contact our Office of Admissions and Recruitment for additional information.

 Applicants with a General Equivalency Diploma (GED) are also reviewed by our Admissions Review Committee.
-Submit your transcripts, official copy of your GED, and a letter with your application, and the committee will evaluate your level of academic preparedness for college and readiness to be a student, and determine your eligibility based on these factors.
+Submit your official transcripts, official copy of your GED, and a personal statement with your application, and the committee will evaluate your level of academic preparedness for college and readiness to be a student, and determine your eligibility based on these factors.

 Note: Deadline to apply AND submit your official transcripts for Winter and Spring session is December 1, 2018.

 Admission deadlines for Summer vary depending on the session you are attending.
 Please check the 2018-19 academic calendar for additional information.

 Admission deadlines for Fall 2019: